coopersully/YetAnotherAutoAnnouncer/README.md

 issues encountered while loading messages are logged and saved for easy troubleshooting.
 Through a simple setup process, Y.A.A.A. provides a straightforward way to keep players informed and engaged with server updates, rules, or any other important information.

+## Permissions
+There's just one, so don't wear it out!
+That doesn't make sense, just go with it.

+- ``yaaa.admin`` - Grants access to every plugin-related command.

 ## F.A.Q.
 ### I don't know how to format my announcements!
 Use a tellraw-generator like [this one](https://www.minecraftjson.com/), and just slice off the command prefix and use the data in brackets.
 That will work just fine.